bprinty/Flask-Execute/docs/usage.rst

     # start worker with celery
     ~$ celery -A flask_celery.celery worker --loglevel=info

-If you're using a factory pattern (i.e. with a ``create_app`` function) to create the app, you can reference the application factory at the command-line via environment variable (similar to Flask CLI methods):
+As alluded to above, if you're using a factory pattern (i.e. with a ``create_app`` function) to create the app, you can reference the application factory at the command-line via environment variable (similar to Flask CLI methods):

 .. code-block:: bash